cmbu-tmm-sites/learncloudassembly/content/Deployments/Deployments/_index.md

     <li><strong>Power On</strong></li>
  </ul>

 The Deployment view allows you to see a visual representation of the deployment <strong>Topology</strong>, which includes also access to the resources assoicated properties.
+You can use the Topology tab to understand the deployment structure and resources.

 {{< img src="/Deployments/Deployments/deployment-details.png" alt="Deployment Full Detailed View" >}}

-<strong>History</strong> Tab will give detailed insights of every operation performed at this deployement, e.g., Any update changes, power on/off activities, approval requests, etc.
+<strong>History</strong> Tab includes all the provisioning events and any events related to actions that you run after requested item is deployed.
+If there are any problems with the provisioning process, the History tab events will help you with troubleshoot the failures.

 {{< img src="/Deployments/Deployments/deployment-history.png" alt="Deployment History" >}}

-<strong>Price</strong> Tab in the other hand provides the user with "Price month to date" &  "Last month" price analysis in a monthly, weekly or daily modes and withing an specific data range:
+<strong>Price</strong> Tab displays pricing information is based on vRealize Operations Manager or CloudHealth integrations.
+You can use the pricing card to understand how much your deployment is costing your organization:

 {{< img src="/Deployments/Deployments/deployment-priceoverall.png" alt="Deployment Price Analysis Overall" >}}